 • Hosted more than 500 classes and camps

 • Collaborated with 16 school districts

-    How can I learn about events at Thinkabit Lab throughout the year?
+How can I learn about Thinkabit Lab updates throughout the year?

 What are Qualcomm’s goals for the Thinkabit Lab?